Wildwood Hotel

 The current hotel is on the same property as the first and given this newer incarnation is similar in size and shape suggests they reused the original foundation.
 We can not say for certain, however.

 The first mention of a restaurant goes back to the 1930s, and while there is still one in the hotel today, it was closed at the time of our visit.
-There is no one to run it (staffing is a reoccurring problem too) but we were told that they are looking for an operator.
+There is no one to run it (staffing is a reoccurring problem too) but they are looking for an operator.

 The current hotel has had many owners over the years and a quick count suggests well over a dozen.